top of page

 Jake made a train track and then decided to drive his trains to lots of different stops including the library, the zoo and here to the "block factory"!
 Great imagination Jake.

 Alisha loves water play.
-Its a great sensory activity which has loads of learning opportunities built in such as volumes, measuring and development
+Its a great sensory activity which has loads of learning opportunities built in such as volumes, measuring and development of coordination.

 "One more piece"